morten-pedersen/INFO284-individual-assignment/README.md

+# Individual assignment from INFO284 (machine learning)

-# Attempting to find the weight of flaveria plants using a regression model
+Attempting to find the weight of different species of flaveria plants, using various regression models.